 - electrolytes and fluids – to correct the level of salts, minerals and nutrients, such as glucose (sugar), in the blood

-- diuretics – medications to help rid the body of excess fluid and reduce swelling in the brain
+- diuretics – medicines to help rid the body of excess fluid and reduce swelling in the brain

-- ammonia detoxicants – medications to reduce the level of ammonia
+- ammonia detoxicants – medicines to reduce the level of ammonia